 No contract is implied or expressed without direct telephone, written, or personal contact.

 James Zimarowski is a product of West Virginia educational institutions.
-He has six degrees: five from West Virginia institutions.
 He holds two undergraduate degrees from West Virginia Institute of Technology and two Masters degrees from Marshall University.
 James Zimarowski's first law degree is from West Virginia University where he served on Law Review and graduated near the top of his class, earning the prestigious Order of the Coif.
 He went on to earn a post doctoral degree in law from the University of Illinois.
 James Zimarowski has published numerous scholarly and law review articles which are cited and used by many scholars in the fields of labor, economics, and employment law.

 The ability to communicate is essential in a trial attorney.
 James Zimarowski has experience as both a criminal defense attorney and prosecutor.
 James Zimarowski has worked as an engineer, educator, and researcher.
 He has published scholarly articles and taught legal topics in labor/employment law and trial advocacy at universities including West Virginia University and University of Notre Dame.
 James Zimarowski routinely appears as a presenter at Continuing Legal Education seminars and serves on various judicial/legal rules committees.